Spu7Nix/spwn_docs/std-docs/counter.md

 > **Type:** `@macro`
 >
 >## Description:
-> _Devides the value of the counter by some divisor_
+> _Divides the value of the counter by some divisor_
 >## Arguments:
 >
 >| # | name | type | default value | description |